CPJPRINCE/opex_manifest_generator/README.md

                                 {generic-catalog,generic-accession, generic-both}
                                 it will do both simultaneously.

-        --accession-mode        Sets whether to have the runnig tally be for            {file,folder,both}
+        --accession-mode        Sets whether to have the running tally be for            {file,folder,both}
                                 files, folders or both,
                                 when utilising the Accession option with
                                 autoclass.
 Default is file.

         -p,   --prefix          Assign a prefix to the Auto Classification,             [PREFIX] when utilising {both} fill in like:
                                 "catalog-prefix","accession-prefix".

+        -s    --suffix          Assign a suffix to the Auto Classification              [SUFFIX] program.
+By Default only applies to Files

+        --suffix-options        Set the Suffix assignment options                       {apply_to_files, apply_to_folders, apply_to_both}

-        -rme, --remove-         Remove and log empty directories in a structure         [boolean flag] empty           Log will bee exported to 'meta' / output folder
+        --remove-empty          Remove and log empty directories in a structure         [boolean flag] Log will bee exported to 'meta' / output folder

         -o,   --output          Set's the output of the 'meta' folder when              [PATH/TO/FOLDER] utilising AutoClass.